patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons.md

 Click on any single icon in the table to download it as an SVG.
 Download all icon SVGs <a href="https://patternfly-org.s3.us-east-2.amazonaws.com/patternfly-icons.zip">here</a>.

-If you’re a designer, these icons are the same set as the ones in the <a href="/get-started/design">PatternFly Sketch Design Kit</a>.
-It is possible to use any FontAwesome icon as long it follows the guidelines above.
+If you’re a designer, these icons are the same set as the ones in the [PatternFly Sketch Design Kit.](/get-started/design) It is possible to use any FontAwesome icon as long it follows the guidelines above.

 If you’re looking to copy HTML for an icon:<br/>
 Use this for 'pficon' icons: `<i className="pf-icon [insert-icon-name]"></i>`<br />
 Use this for 'fa' solid icons: `<i className="fas [insert-icon-name]"></i>`<br />
 Use this for 'fa' regular icons: `<i className="far [insert-icon-name]"></i>`<br />
-<small>Note: Be sure to read <a href="/get-started/develop#using-styles" className="pf-m-link">how to get started with icons</a> when using 'fa' regular icons</small>
+<small>Note: Be sure to read [how to get started with icons](/get-started/develop#using-styles) when using 'fa' regular icons</small>

 If you're looking to copy React for an icon:<br />
 Use this for 'pficon' icons: `import { [insert-icon-name] } from '@patternfly/react-icons'`